Admire-ljb/Air-chat/README.md

 ## Appendix D: Chat history Logs
 ### Task Activation(TA)
-User: Fly all drones to find the hostage, there are more than one hostage.
+**User:**: Fly all drones to find the hostage, there are more than one hostage.

+---

-TALKER: You are an algorithm engineer for drone swarm algorithms, tasked with completing swarm missions using the predefined primitives provided below.
+**TALKER:**: You are an algorithm engineer for drone swarm algorithms, tasked with completing swarm missions using the predefined primitives provided below.

 When I make a request, you need to provide the corresponding Python code to accomplish that task and explain what the code does.